-2019 marks their tenth anniversary, so like us, you‘ve probably attended the markets more than a few times yourself.
+2019 marks The Olive Tree Market’s tenth anniversary, so like us, you‘ve probably attended the markets more than a few times yourself.
 Rather than make founder Justine Gaudry sit through the same old questions, we decided to focus on her lifelong affinity with artisan markets and the incredible work she does to support our city’s creative industries.

 It seems Justine was inculcated into the world of the handmade market scene from a young age.
 It’s in her blood.
 It’s as if her role was chosen for her long ago.